joonashkra/note-app/README.md

 # NoteVault

 Simple and modern to-do web application with features such as CRUD, authorization and fully responsive UI.
-Working on NodeJS / Express backend + improving frontend.
+Currently working on NodeJS / Express backend + refactoring frontend away from Firebase.

 ## Technologies used:
     - React (Vite)